 The stitching is another tell-tale sign, as it may be badly finished on cheaper equipment meaning there is more of a chance of the glove splitting.
 Comparatively, on most of the more professional-quality karate and martial arts equipment around, the stitching is solid and tight, often being double stitched as the products are likely to be made from durable leather which could last for decades if the stitching is good.

 Certification is also given for brands of quality product according to guidelines and recommendations.
-Many karate gloves on the market do not actually have the essential certifications such as ISO to qualify them as safe for use.
+Many kids karate gloves on the market do not actually have the essential certifications such as ISO to qualify them as safe for use.
 It is quite possible that they offer little protection against impact or have actually undergone any rigorous testing.

 I personally wouldn’t go for anything less than at least $20.00 when considering hand and knuckle protection – especially where kids are concerned.

-These mitts have 1/2″ thick vinyl covered foam as the main protection for sparring, with the bonus being the double layered padding at the knuckles for increased protection.
+These gloves have 1/2″ thick vinyl covered foam as the main protection for sparring, with the bonus being the double layered padding at the knuckles for increased protection.
 The palm section of the mitt also has a reinforced vinyl strap to keep gloves secure during use.
 In fact, the elastic strap is secured with a hook and loop closure, which is an unlikely feature on much cheaper brands.
 A reasonable place to start as far as price and quality go.

 Again with this Pro Force favourite we have the double-layered padding in palm and knuckle areas, and the snug and secure fit is ensured with the hook and loop fastener.
 As this mitt is designed for speedy, rapid punches, the mitt is lighter than the first model on the list which means that is unlikely to last as long with any real use.

 This is a higher-quality affair with a PU foam inner which is apparently made in a one-time moulding process which provides more protection in the important spots.
-These mitts are approved for competition by the WKF, which can’t really be argued with in terms of guarantees.
+These gloves are approved for competition by the WKF, which can’t really be argued with in terms of guarantees.
 An elastic velcro strap secures the fit of this professional-looking mitt which gives a bit more peace of mind when considering better protection.

-Adidas has been in the contact sport market for a while now, and like most Adidas stuff that is tried & tested, these karate mitts look the ticket and provide a slightly-better made glove than the wesling option but there isn’t much in it considering the price difference.
+Adidas has been in the contact sport market for a while now, and like most Adidas stuff that is tried & tested, these karate gloves look the ticket and provide a slightly-better made glove than the wesling option but there isn’t much in it considering the price difference.
 These gloves are made from IMF injection mould foam padding which provides decent protection and stays secure with the finger loops and wrap around elastic bands.

 5. Hayabusa T3